 In a recent episode of inSecurities titled Inside the World of Whistleblowers, SEC whistleblower attorney Matt Stock discusses his extensive experience effectively representing whistleblowers before the SEC.
-Stock also describes how the best SEC whistleblower law firms take certain steps to increase the likelihood that their clients not only obtain, but maximize, their recoveries.
+Stock also describes how the best SEC whistleblower law firms take certain steps to enable their clients to maximize their recoveries.

 This article provides an overview of the SEC Whistleblower Program and identifies five ways in which SEC whistleblower law firms can significantly assist whistleblowers in combatting fraud and obtaining an SEC whistleblower award.

 Since the inception of the SEC Whistleblower Program, the SEC has received more than 60,000 whistleblower tips and awarded approximately $1.3 billion to 226 individuals.
 In FY 2021, the SEC received more than 12,200 whistleblower tips.

 As less than half of one percent of SEC whistleblower tips result in the payment of a whistleblower award, having an experienced SEC whistleblower attorney prepare a thorough TCR whistleblower submission, protect your interests at the SEC, and prepare a detailed award application can significantly increase your chance of obtaining an award.